ghc-proposals/ghc-proposals/proposals/0000-unsaturated-type-families.rst

     dependency order (so only ``a`` and ``c`` are defaulted, as doing so might uncover more information about ``b``), but it's not obvious if this additional complexity would be worth it.

-4. Data constructors could be considered to have matchable types.
-This would make promotion more unified, as promoted constructors have matchable kinds.
-    This is quite appealing, but doing so would require additional engineering effort.
-Either we would need to introduce matchability-polymorphic term-level functions, or, perhaps more realistically, eta-expand all data constructor applications to demote them to unmatchable.

 5. When a kind signature is given, we make the choice of not generalising the matchabilities, which differs from the treatment of kind variables.
 Consider